rweigel/stats/notes.md

 Note that $\chi^2_{\alpha/2, n-1}$ corresponds to the value of $\chi^2_{n-1}$ such that the area _to the right_ is $\alpha/2$.
 This is opposite of $|z_{\alpha/2}|$, which is $|z|$ such that the area _to the left_ is $\alpha/2$.

-It is best to always think of the $\alpha/2$ values as corresponding to a small
+It is best to always think of the $\alpha/2$ values as corresponding to a small area.

 ## Hypothesis Test